-A municipal quota of 1 license per 3,000 municipal residents also applies.
+A municipal quota of 1 retail liquor license per 3,000 municipal residents also applies.
 If a municipality is under that quota, licenses may be applied for (if the county is also under quota) or transferred into the municipality without issue.
-Municipal authorities must approve the transfer of licenses into the municipality in excess of the municipal quota, however.
+If the municipality is at or over its municipal retail liquor license quota, that municipality's authorities must approve the transfer of those licenses into the municipality.
 The approval must happen through written resolution passed at a public meeting.
 If a municipality refuses to allow a license transfer, the PLCB cannot transfer the license into that municipality.

 How does a business get a license in a municipality that recently went from dry to wet?

 If the county is under its quota, the business can apply directly with the PLCB for a license.

 If the county is at or over its quota, the business must seek to transfer an existing license from another municipality in that county into the newly wet municipality.
 See "How do inter-municipal transfers relate to the quota?" to learn how that process works.

 The Liquor Code also subjects beer distributors to a quota.
 The total number of distributor and importing distributor licenses in a county can’t exceed the ratio of one per 30,000 county inhabitants, although each county is allowed up to five licenses regardless of population.

 Retail Liquor License Quota Examples: